DoSomething/user-api/documentation/README.md

 information.
 Northstar is currently only available for use by registered DoSomething.org services.

 ## Authentication
-See [Authentication](authentication.md) for details on authorizing your requests.
+See [Authentication](authentication.md) for details on authorizing your requests, and [Social Login](social-login.md) for details on authenticating with third-party OAuth providers.
 <br>

 ## Endpoints